Shamanism in therapeutic practice

 The shamanic understanding of illness and 'dis-ease'

-ENERGY INTRUSIONS: Power loss can leave energetic holes, opening for intrusions.
+Energy intrusions: Power loss can leave energetic holes, opening for intrusions.
 Spiritual intrusions may also be negative thought forms.
-Symptoms may manifest as 'localised' symptoms of dis-ease, i.e. chronic joint problems, chronic anger (heart), fatigue (solar plexus) heart problems (heart centre)
+Symptoms may manifest as 'localised' symptoms of dis-ease, i.e. chronic joint problems, chronic anger (heart), fatigue (solar plexus) or heart problems (heart centre).

 'To remember the other world in this world is to live in your true inheritance.'
 (D. Whyte)

-Power retrieval.
+Power animal retrieval.
 From a shamanic perspective, being "power-full" is being in complete mastery of your own life force and standing in your own your power, not just with other people but with yourself and everything that’s going on in your life.
-Through the 'power retrieval', lost power/ life energy is brought back in the form of a power animal that holds the energy that you need.
+Through the 'power retrieval', lost power or life energy is brought back in the form of the archetype of a power animal that holds the energy that you need.

-Removing energy intrusions: The shaman removes 'negative'/'harmful' forms of energy that have taken hold due to a loss of power loss or soul loss, i.e. through negative thought forms or by taking on other people's energy.
+Removing energy intrusions: In shamanic healing, 'negative' and 'harmful' forms of energy are removed that have taken hold due to a loss of power loss or soul loss, i.e. through negative thought forms or by taking on other people's energy.

 Cord-cutting: Removal of energetic cords to another person from current or previous relationships (can be family, friends, a partner, a co-worker) that no longer serve us and keep us in unhealthy dynamics.